Is your mom or dad in the driver’s seat of your job search? If so, it’s time to slam on the brakes!

 If you’re adult enough to be hunting for jobs, then you should be adult enough to take your job search into your own hands.
 If your mom or dad sends inquiries to a company on your behalf, you are not only losing control of your own job search, but also coming across as extremely unprofessional to potential employers.

 Holding down a job takes responsibility and dedication.
 If you can’t even manage to conduct your own job search, no company is going to think you are mature or professional enough to merit hiring.
 Never let anyone contact a company for you unless it’s a networking contact (more on that below).

-3. Employers want to get to know you – not your mom!
+3. Employers want to get to know you – not your parents!

 Aside from the fact that you will come across as unprofessional if your friend, girlfriend or family member contacts a company on your behalf, this tactic also defeats the entire purpose of job hunting.
 Companies want to get to know their potential employees – not the parents or boyfriends of their potential employees.